MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-github-integration.md

     :::image type="content" source="media/page-view/paginated-reports-workspace-settings-repository-info.png" alt-text="Screenshot of the information to connect to workspace." lightbox="media/page-view/paginated-reports-workspace-settings-repository-info.png":::

     > [!Note]
     > If the branch is new, you'll be prompted to **Create and sync**.

 2. Upload your *.rdl* file to the workspace on the service.
-We don't support OneDrive and Sharepoint yet.
+We don't support OneDrive or Sharepoint yet.

     :::image type="content" source="media/page-view/paginated-reports-upload.png" alt-text="Screenshot of the Upload button." lightbox="media/page-view/paginated-reports-upload.png":::